JoseRoman/snx-leaderboard/README.md

 5. Possibly the Main Synthetix Protocol itself could run a liquidation bot on the Intro Network which goes towards buying SNX, as a reward to SNX holders

 ## What it Does
 This application will allow users to propose and vote on Synths on Rinkeby Testnet.
-There are two main parts, a Web3-react App and a [Leaderboard smart contract](link to smart contract repo).
+There are two main parts, a Web3-react App and a [Leaderboard Smart Contract](https://github.com/JoseRoman/snx-leaderboard-contracts).

 Example Workflow
 1. User goes to leaderboard.eth